The A-Z of Information about Palmerston

 The ACT Ambulance Service provides free ambulance transport for students who are injured or suddenly become ill at school or during an approved school organised activity within the ACT.

 All government schools have established a student support fund to ensure access and equity in the provision of education.
 The fund supports the needs of students who might not otherwise be in a position to take advantage of the opportunities provided by their schools.
-This will be identified on our notes home.
+If you would like more information or to access student support please contact the Front Office or speak with your child's teacher.

 The school supports the Cancer Council's Sun Protection Policy and these guidelines are considered whenever outdoor activities are planned.
 All children are expected to wear a hat when outdoors during school time and during breaks between August and May.
 If a hat is not worn, children are asked to play in the shade.
 For further information download the Directorate policy on Sun Protection